openstack/security-doc/security-guide/source/identity/federated-keystone.rst

 Performing Federation authentication
 ------------------------------------

 #.
-Authenticate externally and generate an unscoped token in Identity
+Authenticate externally and generate an :term:`unscoped token` in
-   service.
+   Identity service.

    To start Federated authentication a user must access the dedicated URL with Identity Provider’s and Protocol’s identifiers stored within a